Azerbaijan

 • Azerbaijan should commit to never again use cluster munitions and should accede to the Convention on Cluster Munitions (CCM) as a matter of priority.

-• ANAMA should ensure that survey, clearance, and contamination data related to CMR are disaggregated from data relating to other ERW and mines.
+• ANAMA should ensure that CMR survey, clearance, and contamination data are disaggregated from data relating to other ERW and mines.

-• Azerbaijan should adopt the revised National Mine Action Standards (NMAS) without delay to allow cancellation of areas through NTS, where appropriate, which is not permitted under the existing standards.
+• Azerbaijan should adopt the revised National Mine Action Standards (NMAS) without delay and allow cancellation of areas through NTS, which is not permitted under existing standards.

-• ANAMA should elaborate a separate methodology for clearing CMR, distinct from BAC, ensuring that the footprint of a cluster strike is identified and that clearance is conducted to fade-out.
+• ANAMA should elaborate a separate methodology for clearing CMR, distinct from BAC, ensuring that the footprint of a cluster strike is identified and that clearance is conducted to an appropriate fade-out distance.

-• ANAMA should finalise and adopt the new draft mine action strategy, to replace the one that expired in 2018, reflecting the significant increase in explosive ordnance (EO) contamination now under Azerbaijan’s control.
+• ANAMA should finalise and adopt a new draft mine action strategy to replace the one that expired in 2018, reflecting the significant increase in explosive ordnance (EO) contamination now under Azerbaijan’s control.